mongodb-labs/mongo-arrow/bindings/python/docs/source/developer/installation.rst

   $ brew install cmake
   $ brew install pkg-config

-On Linux, you require gcc 12, CMake and pkg-config.
+On Linux, installation requires gcc 12, CMake and pkg-config.

 Windows is not yet supported.